Efficient Solution of Large-Scale Algebraic Riccati Equations Associated with Index-2 DAEs via the Inexact Low-Rank Newton-ADI Method: Introduction

 \section{Introduction}

 This paper introduces and analyzes an efficient algorithm for the solution of the generalized continuous algebraic Riccati equation (GCARE) associated with the solution of linear quadratic regulator (LQR) problems governed by Hessenberg index-2 Differential Algebraic Equations (DAEs).
 This problem arises, e.g., in the computation of feedback laws that stabilize Navier-Stokes flows.
-The numerical solution of the Riccati equation is challenging because the underlying systems are large-scale, because of the presence of algebraic constraints in the DAE system, and because some subproblems may only be marginally stable.
-To overcome these challenges we extend our inexact low-rank {N}ewton-{ADI} method developed in \cite{BenHSetal16} for problems governed by ordinary differential equations (ODEs) to the DAE case.
-The main idea is to use the structure of the Hessenberg index-2 DAE and apply the discrete version of the Leray projector (see Heinkenschloss et al.\ \cite{morHeiSS08} and B{\"a}nsch, et al. \cite{BaeBSetal15}) to transform the LQR problem governed by the DAE into a classical LQR problem governed by an ODE.
-In principle, the standard LQR and Riccati theory as well as the inexact low-rank {N}ewton-{ADI} method developed in our previous paper \cite{BenHSetal16} can be applied to this ODE problem.
+The numerical solution of the Riccati equation is challenging because the underlying systems are large-scale and because of the presence of algebraic constraints in the DAE system.
+To overcome these challenges we extend our inexact low-rank {N}ewton-{ADI} method developed in~\cite{BenHSetal16} for problems governed by ordinary differential equations (ODEs) to this DAE case.
+The main idea is to use the structure of the Hessenberg index-2 DAE and apply the discrete version of the Leray projector (see Heinkenschloss et al.\ \cite{morHeiSS08} and B{\"a}nsch, et al.\ \cite{BaeBSetal15}) to transform the LQR problem governed by the DAE into a classical LQR problem governed by an ODE.\@ In principle, the standard LQR and Riccati theory as well as the inexact low-rank {N}ewton-{ADI} method developed in our previous paper~\cite{BenHSetal16} can be applied to this ODE problem.
 This, however leads to a solution approach that is not practical because the projected systems are large-scale and, because of the projection, dense.
-To arrive at an efficient algorithm, the computations must be presented in terms of the original large-scale sparse system, and the structure of the governing DAE system must be exploited.
+To arrive at an efficient algorithm, the computations must be presented in terms of the original large-scale sparse system and the structure of the governing DAE system must be exploited.
 This is done in this paper.
+In addition, numerical experience with our new algorithm indicates that our control of inexactness and the line-search leads to a start-up phase that reaches the quadratic convergence region of the Newton iteration faster and tends to avoid marginally stable subproblems during intermediate iterations.